About World Spine Day

-Each year World Spine Day (WSD) is observed on 16 October to encourage good spinal health habits.
+World Spine Day, held on 16 October, is an annual health initiative aiming to encourage good spinal health habits.

-WSD is organised by the World Federation of Chiropractic, of which the ACA is the Australian member, on behalf of the Global Alliance for Musculoskeletal Health.
-Over 500 official organisations worldwide support this initiative each year.
+First held in 2008, World Spine Day is organised by the World Federation of Chiropractic, of which the ACA is the Australian member.
+Over 600 official organisations worldwide support this initiative each year.